 The spread of the Windscribe server list

-VPN providers that cater to English-language markets typically huddle their servers in North America and Western Europe, and Windscribe is no different.
-In total, 47% of its servers are located in those regions.
+VPN providers that cater to English-language markets typically huddle their servers in North America and Europe, and Windscribe is no different.
+In total, 60% of its server-countries are located in those regions.

 The good news here is that Windscribe leaves more servers for the rest of the world than do most VPN providers.
-Industry leader NordVPN has fully 73% of its servers in North American and Western Europe, whereas IPVanish has 78%.
+Industry leader NordVPN has fully 68% of its server-countries in North America and Europe, whereas IPVanish has 69%.

-To break the numbers down a bit more, Windscribe divides its servers as such:
+To break the numbers down a bit more, Windscribe divides its server-countries as such:

-It’s therefore arguable that Windscribe has one of the most evenly-spread server bases on the market today, but it’s still worth discussing the poor showing in one of its sparsest regions, Sub-Saharan Africa.
+It’s therefore arguable that Windscribe has one of the most evenly-spread server bases on the market today.

-All three of this region’s servers are in South Africa, which leaves the majority of Sub-Saharan Africa – almost a billion people – without decent access to servers.
-If those servers go offline, furthermore, the closest servers for South African users are in Egypt, Tunisia, and Brazil.
+The only serious concern is that the African servers are either in North (Tunisia) or in South (South America), which leaves the majority of Sub-Saharan Africa – almost a billion people – without decent access to servers.

 Nevertheless, it’s worth bearing in mind that Windscribe is a relatively new VPN provider, and the fact that it already has such a decent spread so early in its development bodes well for the future.
 The next step, of course, is to see how good these servers actually are.